top of page

 THE WAITING

-2 Corinthians 5:17,18 states, “Therefore, if anyone is in Christ, they are a new creature: the old has gone, the new is here!
+2 Corinthians 5:17-18 says, “Therefore, if anyone is in Christ, they are a new creation: the old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation.”
-Christians can activate the ministry of reconciliation because, through Jesus Christ, it was obtained.
-Maybe the Lord is waiting on someone to open the door.

 19 views0 comments